Stenum/klar-parat/PRD.md

 * As a child, I see a simple list with only one primary action per task.
 * As a child, I hear a friendly message after I finish each task.
 * As a child, I see progress and how close I am to finishing.
+* As siblings, we can each see our own task column on the same screen and tap without waiting for turns.

 **Functional Requirements**